ERB’s Palsy Program

 What is ERB’s Palsy?

-ERB’s Palsy is a nerve injury affecting the shoulder and arm, often seen in infants after birth trauma.
-It results from damage to the brachial plexus the network of nerves controlling arm and hand movement.
+ERB’s Palsy is a nerve injury that affects a baby’s shoulder and arm, commonly occurring due to birth trauma.
+It results from damage to the brachial plexus — the network of nerves responsible for controlling arm and hand movement.
+Parents should identify Erb’s Palsy symptoms in babies early, such as weakness in one arm, limited movement, or an unusual arm position, to ensure timely medical support.

-Our program focuses on early diagnosis and customized therapy to restore muscle function, prevent stiffness, and promote recovery.
+Our specialized program focuses on early diagnosis and customized therapy to restore muscle function, prevent stiffness, and promote healthy nerve recovery.
+With structured rehabilitation and guided intervention, we aim to improve strength, mobility, and overall arm function for long-term development.

 Why ERB's Palsy Matters?